-Average daily participation is the average number of student reimbursable meals served in a school nutrition program on a daily basis.
-Average daily participation (ADP) can assist you in forecasting and decision-making.
-Other benefits of calculating ADP will allow you to monitor and make informed decisions on labor requirements, food purchasing, and non-food purchasing projections.

-Calculating ADP will strengthen the program's resources through cost control.
+- SAY: In this lesson, we will calculate ADP and determine how to apply the information for forecasting and making decisions pertaining to labor, food purchasing, and menu planning. - ASK: What is average daily participation (ADP)? - DO: Wait for participants to respond. - FEEDBACK: Average daily participation (ADP) is the average number of student reimbursable meals served in a school nutrition program on a daily basis. - ASK: Why would you want to calculate average daily participation (ADP) in your school? - DO: Wait for participants to respond. - FEEDBACK: Average daily participation (ADP) can assist you in forecasting and decisionmaking.
+Other benefits of calculating ADP will allow you to monitor and make informed decisions on labor requirements, food purchasing, and non-food purchasing projections. - SAY: Calculating average daily participation (ADP) will strengthen the program's resources through cost control.
 The data you gather will allow you to establish participation goals and to create objectives for meeting those goals.
 When this data is collected over several years, it can help you identify trends and project future needs.
-Average daily participation can be used to assess the popularity of menu options, evaluate productivity, and gauge customer satisfaction.
-Average daily participation is not calculated on supper because that meal is outside the school day.
-Average daily participation (ADP) can be calculated daily, weekly, monthly, or as often as needed.
+Average daily participation (ADP) can be used to assess the popularity of menu options, evaluate productivity, and gauge customer satisfaction.
+Average daily participation is not calculated on supper because that meal is outside the school day. - ASK: How often would you calculate average daily participation (ADP)?

+FEEDBACK: Average daily participation (ADP) can be calculated daily, weekly, monthly, or as often as needed.